Premiership of Justin Trudeau: Domestic policy

+Under Trudeau, Canada set targets to welcome an increased number of immigrants and refugees.
+In 2024, Canada admitted 483,390 new permanent residents, including 127,320 from India.

+Shortly before his resignation, Trudeau announced the Alto high speed rail project between Toronto and Quebec City.

 Establishments

 In July 2016, Trudeau announced the formation of the first Prime Minister's Youth Council.
 Thirty Canadians aged 16 to 24 comprised the board, that would advise the prime minister on education, economy, climate change, and other issues affecting youth.

 In June 2017, Trudeau created the Canada Infrastructure Bank, a federal Crown Corporation of Canada tasked with financially supporting revenue-generating infrastructure projects that are "in the public interest" through public-private partnerships.

 In July 2019, Trudeau established the Office of the Intelligence Commissioner of Canada as part of the National Security Act, 2017, an omnibus bill introduced by the government which reworked many of the existing mechanisms within the intelligence community in Canada, including oversight of intelligence gathering and any actions taken by intelligence agencies on behalf of the Government of Canada.

+In Parliament

+In 2015, his government announced a new Senate of Canada members' appointment process overseen by a new Independent Advisory Board for Senate Appointments, which was seen as an attempt to make the Senate less partisan without requiring constitutional change.
+The Independent Advisory Board was constituted in 2016.
+Members of the board include members from each jurisdiction where there is a vacancy.
+The board provides a short list of recommended candidates to the prime minister, who is not bound to accept them.
+Some provinces refused to participate, stating that it would make the situation worse by lending the Senate some legitimacy.

+In 2017, Trudeau's government introduced a policy to answer all questions once a week on Wednesday during every sitting of the House of Commons, in addition to the traditional Question Period.
+However, the practice was discontinued in 2025 by his successor, Mark Carney.